aboutyou/dart_packages/packages/sign_in_with_apple/README.md

 Flutter bridge to Sign in with Apple.

-Supports login via an Apple ID, as well as credentials saved in the user's keychain.
+Supports login via an Apple ID, as well as retrieving credentials saved in the user's keychain.

 ## Supported platforms